Luisella Costamagna: Biography

 Born in Turin, she graduated in Philosophy and became journalist.
-From 1996 to 1999 she worked as an investigative journalist for Michele Santoro's show "Moby Dick".
+From 1996 to 1999, she worked as an investigative journalist for Michele Santoro's show "Moby Dick".
 In the same years she hosted Studio Aperto, the news program of Italia 1.
 In the following years, she still collaborated with Santoro in some shows broadcast by RAI and she hosted Omnibus on La7.

-In 2008 she was one of the authors of the TV show AnnoZero.
-From June 2010 to September 2011 she hosted on La7 the journalistic broadcast "In Onda", together with Luca Telese.
-In 2011 the broadcaster replaced Costamagna with the journalist Nicola Porro.
-Costamagna and Telese argued through interviews and she defined her replacement as "an injustice", accusing the network for male chauvinism.
-Two months later, Costamagna was hired by Rai 3, where she hosted the prime time show "Robinson".
+In 2008, she was one of the authors of the TV show AnnoZero.
+From June 2010 to September 2011, she hosted on La7 the journalistic broadcast "In Onda", together with Luca Telese.
+In 2011, the broadcaster replaced Costamagna with the journalist Nicola Porro.
+Costamagna and Telese argued through interviews, and she defined her replacement as "an injustice", accusing the network of male chauvinism.
+Two months later, Costamagna was hired by Rai 3, where she hosted the prime-time show "Robinson".
 She was also columnist for the magazines "Diva e donna" and "Il salvagente".